hssmalo/steampunkfantasy/rules.md

 For movement and line of sight, se table below:
 --------   --------------------------------------------------------------------------------------------------------------------------------------
 Clear      No modifiers
 Mountains  2 movement points up, 1 down.
-2 hight level,, level 2 blocking terrain.
+2 hight level, level 2 blocking terrain.
 Hills      2 movement points up, 1 down.
 1 hight level, level 1 blocking terrain.
 Forest     2 movement points to enter for vehicles, 1 for all other things.
 Level 0, Blocking terrain Swamp      1 movement point to enter for medium and smaller,